 Ask salespeople regularly what challenges they are seeing in the marketplace and what objections they are getting.
 If not enough insight is gained by simply asking the sales team, take some time and shadow or accompany them on a few appointments.
 This will truly provide insight into what they are experiencing so that it can be determined how best to support them.

 One of the biggest challenges that sales managers face is keeping their sales teams’ calendars filled with appointments and keeping them in the field following up on leads.
-Generating leads through the use of blogging, social media (LinkedIn and Twitter primarily) and email marketing can increase productivity as well as revenues.
+Generating qualified leads with inbound marketing through the use of blogging, social media and email marketing can increase the quality of leads, productivity, and revenue.

 Every salesperson isn’t motivated by the same things.
 Unfortunately, not all of them are motivated by closing more sales and making more money.
 A good sales manager keeps their finger on the pulse of the sales team and knows when to push and when to encourage.
 Finding what motivates each specific seller can go a long way in making sure the entire sales team is motivated.
 What works for seller A might not work for seller B and knowing that can make the difference in how motivated they are.